microsoft/IIoT/AzureFunction/README.md

 ## Azure Functions Lab

 In this part of the lab, you will create an Azure function that will be used to programmatically send data back to the Raspberry Pi.
+The Azure function that you will create will be triggered by events that arrive at the IoT Hub.
+If the newly reported temperature goes above the set threshold, the status of Sense HAT will be set to high.
+If the status is at high and the temperature goes below the threshold, the status will be reset to normal.
+These state changes will be sent back to the Raspberry Pi through a C2D message and the status will be displayed on the Sense HAT LED display.

 ### Obtain Values Required to Connect Function to the IoT Hub
 1. Get the values associated with the Event Hub compatible endpoints as well as the IoT Hub Connection String: